Depressed loved one

 Other ways to help your loved ones with depression

 Be present: we often focus on fixing things that we lose sight of what is important.
-You might think of finding the best treatment available, or support group is what your partner needs.
-But, most often all she needs is for you to show up.
+You might think of finding the best treatment available, or a support group is what your partner needs.
+But, most often, all she needs is for you to show up.
 Yes, you don’t have all the answers, that is okay.
 All you need to do is just sit and listen.
-Be present, offer hugs, hold your partner’s hand, respond with encouraging statement such as “You are important to me”, “We will get through this together”.
+Be present, offer hugs, hold your partner’s hand, respond with encouraging statements such as “You are important to me”, “We will get through this together”.

 Supportive home environment: create a home environment where your partner feels supported and loved.
 Create a routine your partner can maintain to reduce stress, make plans together, exercise together, give positive reinforcement, and focus on healthy eating.
-Constant communication is key to help one another go through this challenging period.
+Constant communication is key to helping one another go through this challenging period.

 Focus on small goals: depression is overwhelming, getting out of bed can feel like an impossible mission to accomplish.
 So setting a small goal can be very helpful in reducing stress.
 Getting into a bedtime routine can make a significant difference.
 For instance, for someone who’s having a hard time getting out of bed, taking a baby step approach is essential to his recovery.
 Focus on getting up, then a shower, then a healthy meal, and move to other activities that might motivate him to stay up.